Preperiodic dynatomic curves for z-\textgreater{}z^d+c: The irreducible factorization of

 The approach to prove the smoothness is similar to that in \cite{BT}.
 The idea is to prove that some partial derivative of $q_{n,p}^j$ is non vanishing.
 Following A. Epstein, we will express this derivative as the coefficient of a quadratic differential of the form $(f_c)_\star\Q-\Q$.
-Thurston's contraction principle gives $(f_c)_\star\Q-\Q\ne0$, therefore the non-nullness of our partial derivative.
+Thurston's contraction principle gives $(f_c)_\star\Q-\Q\ne0$, whence our partial derivative is non-zero.

-The approach to the irreducibility is based on the connectivity of periodic curve $\mathcal{X}_{0,p}$.
-Then we will show the connectivity of $\mathcal{V}_{n,p}^j$ using the branched covering $\wp_{n,p}^j$ by induction on $n$.
+The approach to the irreducibility is based on the connectedness of periodic curve $\mathcal{X}_{0,p}$.
+Then we will show the connectivity of $\mathcal{V}_{n,p}^j$ using a branched covering by induction on the preperiodic index $n$.

 Here we list some definitions and results about quadratic differentials and Thurston's contraction principle.
-All their proofs can be found in \cite{BT} and \cite{LG}
+All their proofs can be found in \cite{BT} and \cite{LG}.

 We use $ \Q (\C) $ to denote the set of meromorphic quadratic differentials on $ \C $ whose poles (if any) are all simple.
 If $\Q\in \Q(\C)$ and $ U $ is a bounded open subset of $ \C $, the norm

 is well defined and finite.